 I honestly do not remember a time when I was not tired.
 I would fall asleep in class, doze off while doing homework, and ask for five more minutes of sleep on the way to morning practice.
 This constant exhaustion was a direct result of my training in the pool.
 When I was a slower swimmer in my lane, every repetition was a desperate effort to catch up, which meant I sacrificed my rest time to stay with the group.
 When I eventually became the fastest swimmer in the lane, the type of pressure changed; I had more rest time, but I felt compelled to swim faster than the planned intensity to maintain my lead.
 I firmly believed that to win a race, a swimmer must always be the practice leader.

-I survived that training system, and I still love the sport, but many of my promising teammates did not.
-Their careers were ended by constant fatigue, preventable injuries, and the physical consequences of over-training.
+I survived that training system, and I still love the sport, but many promising teammates did not stay in it.
+Some were worn down by constant fatigue, injury problems, and the physical consequences of training that did not match the recovery they actually received.

 Years later, my education in Sports Science connected my personal experience with a new professional understanding.
 As I transitioned from an athlete to a coach leading a team with diverse abilities, I started to see this long-established training method from a new perspective.
 I began to question if our methods were truly designed to produce the best physiological results or if they were simply a compromise that everyone had accepted.
 We measure swimming volume and intensity with high precision, down to the metre and the fraction of a second, but we treat rest as an inconvenient part of the schedule.